Cookies & Cups > Recipes > Dessert > Cakes > Ice Cream Cake > Krispie Treat Ice Cream Pie

 Notes

-cover airtight and store in freezer for up for 30 days.
+• Cover airtight and store in the freezer for up to 30 days.

 Nutrition